onyeka-hub/Project-27/README.md

 Lets quickly discuss the different options, and make an informed decision before starting the actual work.

 1. **Write YAML files and deploy with kubectl** – This is the easiest method where you write YAML for deployments, services, ingress, and all of that, and then deploy with **kubectl apply -f `<YAML-FILE>`**.
 This is usually the default way when getting started with kubernetes.
 OR during development and exploration.
 But it is not sufficient or reliable when it comes to managing the infrastructure in production.
 It is hard work to keep track of multiple yaml files.
 You can imagine what will be the fate of your project if there are tens or hundreds of microservices/applications that needs to be managed across multiple environments.
-With this type of approach, you will end up in a PEBKAC Situation https://www.google.com/search?q=PEBKAC+situation&rlz=1C5CHFA_enGB766GB766&oq=PEBKAC+situation&aqs=chrome..69i57j33i160.1849j0j7&sourceid=chrome&ie=UTF-8
+With this type of approach, you will end up in a PEBKAC Situation.
+Read [more](https://www.google.com/search?q=PEBKAC+situation&rlz=1C5CHFA_enGB766GB766&oq=PEBKAC+situation&aqs=chrome..69i57j33i160.1849j0j7&sourceid=chrome&ie=UTF-8)

 2. **Use a templating engine like HELM** – You already know about Helm.
 Its value propositions to install applications, manage the lifecycle of those applications across multiple environments, and customise applications through templating.
 Without going deeper into its obvious benefits, it also has its downsides too. for example;
     1. Helm only adds value when you install community components.
 Tools you can easily find on artifacthub.io Otherwise you need to write yaml anyway.